 Thanksgiving has passed, and here we are knee deep in the holidays.
 I felt inspired to write this post as I was scrolling through Facebook, reading the laments of friends who’d eaten too much and were self loathing.
 Many said they’d repent on Monday (following Thanksgiving), swearing juice fasts or just plain starvation.
 A few mentioned poor digestion, bloating, and sluggishness.
 Don’t beat yourself up, but if you’re feeling bad, here is a one day reset plan to get you back on track.

 The holidays mean overindulgence for a lot of us, and there’s nothing wrong with enjoying food, friends, and family this time of year.
 But before you take a spin on the shame spiral after overindulgence, understand that you haven’t done irreversible damage, and you can easily get back on track to feel better in as little as one day with this recovery plan.No starvation needed!
 You can use this one day reset anytime you’ve eaten (or drank) too much.
 Follow it up with normal healthy eating and plenty of water.
 If you keep up with your typical regime of exercise and healthy eating–making sure to include plenty of gut supporting superfoods–you can escape the holidays no worse for the wear.

-A few notes before we start:
+A few notes before we start

 *If you step on the scale on the Monday following Thanksgiving or after a big holiday meal (recommendation: don’t) and freak out because you’ve gained 5 pounds, relax.
 It’s probably water retention and inflammation, not true fat gain.
 Keep in mind it takes a full 3,500 extra calories to gain a single pound.
 So, it’s unlikely that you consumed 17,500 EXTRA calories in a few days (meaning in addition to your basic caloric needs).
 It’s not true fat gain, just water weight.
 It’ll go away in a few days.